Salios

 Salios (サリオス, foaled 23 January 2017) is a Japanese Thoroughbred racehorse.
 He was one of the leading juvenile colt in Japan in 2019 when he was undefeated in three races including the Saudi Arabia Royal Cup and the Asahi Hai Futurity Stakes.
-In the following year he won the Mainichi Okan as well as finishing second in both the Satsuki Sho and the Tokyo Yushun.
+In the following year, he won the Mainichi Okan and finished second in both the Satsuki Sho and the Tokyo Yushun.

 Background

 Salios is a chestnut horse with a narrow white blaze bred in Japan by Northern Farm.
 He was sent into training with Noriyuki Hori and carries the colours of the Northern Farm associate Silk Racing.
 He is a large Thoroughbred, weighing over 530 kg.

-He was from the tenth crop of foals sired by Heart's Cry a horse whose wins included the Arima Kinen and the Dubai Sheema Classic.
-His other foals have included Suave Richard, Admire Rakti, Just A Way and Lys Gracieux.
+He was from the tenth crop of foals sired by Heart's Cry, a horse whose wins included the Arima Kinen and the Dubai Sheema Classic.
+Heart's Cry's other foals have included Suave Richard, Admire Rakti, Just A WayDo Deuce, and Lys Gracieux.
 Salios's dam Salomina was a German-bred mare who showed top-class form in her native country, winning the Preis der Diana in 2012 before being exported to Japan.
 Salomina's dam Saldentigerin won the Group 3 Baden-Württemberg-Trophy and was a female-line descendant of the German broodmare Suleika (foaled 1954), making her a relative of Slip Anchor, Buena Vista and Manhattan Cafe.